-There’s little doubt that many a traveler has spent most of the year spinning a globe and stopping it on random spots, dreaming of the day they’ll be able to visit… Kyrgyzstan.
+There’s little doubt that many a traveler has spent plenty of time spinning a globe and stopping it on random spots, dreaming of the day they’ll be able to visit… Kyrgyzstan.
 But for as much as we’ve asked when, the question for the positive and optimistic souls should be where.
 As in, where will we go to cross another dream destination off our lists?

 Boasting beautiful views, stunning beaches, ancient landmarks and downright charming neighborhoods and people, Bodrum is no hidden gem or well-kept secret, as millions of tourists annually visit this city once known as Halicarnassus.
 It is a particularly popular destination for cruise liners, but a gulet has the advantage of docking in one of the nearby natural bays.

 From there, visitors can shop, dine at the excellent restaurants and explore Bodrum Castle, which was built in the 15th century using stone and marble from the Tomb of Mausolus (or Mausoleum at Halicarnassus), which was one of the Seven Wonders of the Ancient World.

 With history dating back to 3,000 B.C., Knidos is more than just a beautiful spot to stop for a picnic.
 Visitors could spend hours exploring the ancient ruins before even considering a snorkeling excursion in the harbor.
 Cap the day off in this former Dorian capital by enjoying the sunset—a must for any stop on the Turkish Coast, to be fair—before dining aboard the gulet in Mersincik Bay, a favorite area for yachts.

 Next, the gulet heads to Yediadalar, more commonly known as Seven Islands, where there are no crowds, only nature.
 Drop anchor and enjoy breakfast in one of the picturesque bays before spending hours swimming and snorkeling or simply relaxing on the shores.